Home

 The Teclado Aritmético of Policarpo de Balzola

-In the middle of 1840s the Basque mathematician and inventor Policarpo de Balzola (1813-1879), from Irún (Guipúzcoa), Spain, (see the biography of Policarpo de Balzola) invented his machine Teclado Aritmético (Arithmetic Keyboard)—a calculating machine that had the appearance of a piano (10 years before the similar Piano machine of Thomas de Colmar).
+In the middle of 1840s the Basque mathematician and inventor Policarpo de Balzola (1813-1879), from Irún (Guipúzcoa), Spain, (see the biography of Policarpo de Balzola) invented his machine Teclado Aritmético (Arithmetic Keyboard) — a calculating machine that had the appearance of a piano (10 years before the similar Piano machine of Thomas de Colmar).

 In 1846 Balzola described his machine in a manuscript (see the manuscript of Teclado Aritmético) and ordered a prototype (2 x 9 keys) in a piano factory (the wooden case with dimensions 91 x 61 cm) and blacksmith workshop in Irun.
 The device was presented in several publications in early 1847.
-In February 1847 it was presented to Spanish Royal Court in Madrid and was highly appreciated.
+In February 1847 it was presented to the Spanish Royal Court in Madrid and was highly appreciated.
 In June it was presented to the Academia de Ciencias (Spanish Academy of Sciences) and described in several publications, for example in the 1 April 1847, issue of the newspaper Eco de Comercio

 The machine is a kind of piano with keys grouped in sections (groups) of nine.
 Each key represents a digit in the decimal system, so in the section (units section), the first key represents one, the second represents two, and so on up to nine: the first key of the second section (tens section) represents ten, the second represents twenty, and so on.
 Above each group of keys, there are small windows in which the operator can see the corresponding numbers, engraved on a resulting wheel.